 Discover our distinctive approach to preparing responsible professionals who are ready to support diverse populations.
-Our program features innovative coursework and hands-on learning founded on research-based practices, sustainability, inclusion, and social justice.
+Our nationally recognized program features innovative coursework and hands-on learning founded on research-based practices, sustainability, inclusion, and social justice.

 Diverse Field Experiences and Student Teaching Internships

 Your field experiences begin in the first year — our signature "early and often" approach.
-Student teaching internships are available in our Campus Children's School, where you will work with young children and families while supported by dedicated faculty and mentor teachers.
+Student teaching internships are available with our community partners, where you will work in diverse, inclusive settings with young children and families while supported by dedicated faculty and mentor teachers.

-Our nationally accredited program enjoys the benefits of reciprocity with over 50 states and Canadian provinces, allowing you to teach nearly anywhere.
+Our nationally accredited program enjoys the benefits of reciprocity with many other states and provinces, so you can teach nearly anywhere.
 See our Licensure page for more information.

-There are countless international study opportunities for students to explore.
+If you want to explore other cultures around the world, we offer exciting study abroad opportunities in New Zealand, Portugal (Azores Islands), and other countries around the world.
 UVM's Office of International Education provides a full range of support services to assist you.

 As a student in this major, you have the option to apply to our Speech-Language Pathology Assistant (SLPA) Program that meets guidelines established by the American Speech, Language and Hearing Association (ASHA).
 Our collaboration with UVM's Communication Sciences and Disorder Program helps you launch a career in both Early Childhood Special Education and Speech-Language Pathology.